zcash/zips/drafts/blossom-split-founders-reward.rst

 Consensus rules
 ---------------

-Prior to activation of the Blossom network upgrade, the existing consensus rule for block subsidies is enforced. [#block-subsidy]_
+Prior to activation of the Blossom network upgrade, the existing consensus rule for payment of the original Founders' Reward is enforced. [#original-fr-consensus-rule]_

+Once the Blossom network upgrade activates:

+- The existing consensus rule [#original-fr-consensus-rule]_ is no longer active.
-Once the Blossom network upgrade activates, the coinbase transaction in each block MUST contain at least one output per active funding stream that pays the stream's value to the stream's recipient address for the block's height.
+- The coinbase transaction in each block MUST contain at least one output per active funding stream that pays the stream's value to the stream's recipient address for the block's height.

 Stream definitions
 ------------------